cmp-202/ssh2shell/README.md

 -----------------

-* Adding msg command `"msg:Doing something"` to your commands array at key points will help you track the sequence of what has been done as the process runs. (see examples)
+* Adding msg command `"msg:Doing something"` to your commands array at key points will help you track the sequence of what has been done as the process runs.
+(See examples)
 * `Error: Unable to parse private key while generating public key (expected sequence)` is caused by the passphrase being incorrect.
 This confused me because it doesn't indicate the passphrase was the problem but it does indicate that it could not decrypt the private key.
  * Recheck your passphrase for typos or missing chars.
- * Try connecting manually to the host using the exact passhrase used by the code to confirm it works.
+ * Try connecting manually to the host using the exact passphrase used by the code to confirm it works.
- * I did read of people having problems with the the passphrase or password having an \n added when used from an external file causing it to fail.
+ * I did read of people having problems with the passphrase or password having an \n added when used from an external file causing it to fail.
 They had to add .trim() when setting it.
 * If your password is incorrect the connection will return an error.
 * There is an optional debug setting in the host object that will output process information when set to true and